Nerk121212/Roblox-Avatar-Fix/README.md

 ## Requirements

 * Windows 10 / Windows 11
-* Права администратора для операций, связанных с `hosts`
+* Administrator rights for operations related to `hosts`

 ## What Was Created